sdelamo/micronaut-bootstrap/README.md

 # Micronaut Boostrap
 Open-Source [Micronaut](https://micronaut.io) Java library, with baseline 17, for [Bootstrap components](https://getbootstrap.com).
 This library is licensed under Apache 2.0 License.

+## Installation

+The library is available in Maven Central.

 ## License Management